 1545hrs - 1600hrs: Networking Break/Vendor Showcase

-In this sessions participants will learn about the joint effort to bring representatives from emergency response, emergency management, facility management, healthcare, education, and others to create a first of its kind national standard.
+Attendees will learn about the joint effort to bring representatives from emergency response, emergency management, facility management, healthcare, education and others to create a first of its kind national standard.
 The NFPA 3000 standard is designed to bring entire communities together to manage these incidents.
 Participants will learn the process in which this was made, why it was made and receive a general review of the content of this groundbreaking standard.
-Further, the participants will be able o describe recent active shooter/hostile events, explain the process needed to achieve an accredited consensus standard and be able to outline the requirements for an active shooter/hostile event response program.
-Commander Michael Snyder, Prince George's County (VA) Police Deparment and Battalion Chief J. Scott Quirarte, Ventura County (CA) Fire Department and the International Public Safety Association representative on the NFPA's Cross Functional Emergency Preparedness and Response (ACT-AAA) Technical Committee that created NFPA 3000.
+Further, the participants will be able to describe recent active shooter/hostile events, explain the process needed to achieve an accredited consensus standard and be able to outline the requirements for an active shooter/hostile event response program.
+Presenters: Commander Michael Snyder, Prince George's County (VA) Police Department and Battalion Chief J. Scott Quirarte, Ventura County (CA) Fire Department, International Public Safety Association representative on the NFPA's Cross Functional Emergency Preparedness and Response (ACT-AAA) Technical Committee that created NFPA 3000.

 0800-0815hrs: Welcome to Day Two